A Bible Study by Jack Kelley

 That’s All Folks

 The way the Middle East keeps heating up it’s possible the fulfillment of Psalm 83 and Isaiah 17 could happen very soon.
-If the Gaza situation issue blossoms into a full blown confrontation, or if in desperation Syria does something foolish we could see the beginning of one or the other or both any time.
-Sad to say it’s not if these two prophecies will be fulfilled but when.
-But from Scripture you can’t tell if they’ll happen before or after the Rapture.
+Sad to say, it’s not if these two prophecies will be fulfilled, but when.
+But from Scripture, you can’t tell if they’ll happen before or after the Rapture.